Altinn/altinn-broker/README-infrastructure.md

 * Note: There is some time delay (~3 min) from when your IP address is added successfully to the firewall and when it actually has access.

-## How to get access to Hangfire dashboard

-Hangfire dashboard is available on /hangfire.
-When running locally, no auth is required.

-When running in environment, you can get access from locally by running the HangfireDashboard project in /scripts/ folder.
-Follow procedure above to get access to deployed database and replace the AZURE_CONNECTION_STRING in appsettings.development.json with the connection string to the database.

 ## Where/how is APIM configured?

 We run on Platform's shared APIM.
 It is configured in [Azure Devops/altinn-studio-ops](https://dev.azure.com/brreg/altinn-studio-ops/_git/altinn-studio-ops) See:

 https://pedia.altinn.cloud/altinn-3/ops/release-and-deploy/api-management/

-## After deployment of infrastructure
-It's important to check that Microsoft Defender is enabled for all blob storages in the environment.

 ## Create release notes
 If the version in version.txt is bumped, a new release in github will automaticly be created the next time the production environment is deployed.